Agents4Academia-AI/auto-reviewer/README.md

 * Request size / page count: The PDF must satisfy Anthropic API limits for document input.
 Very large papers or supplementary materials may need to be split.
 * Novelty check depends on the retrieval quality of the `web_search` tool.
 For more reliable search, dedicated APIs such as Semantic Scholar or arXiv can be added.
 * No parallelization: the 10 stages run strictly in sequence because they have dependencies.
-* No persistent intermediate results: if the pipeline fails halfway, it must be rerun from the beginning.

 ## Suggested Next Steps